dotzenith/SpotiFetch/README.md

 ---

+## ❖ IMPORTANT!

+SpotiFetch has been superseded by [SpotiFetch.rs](https://github.com/dotzenith/SpotiFetch.rs)!

+SpotiFetch.rs is a rewrite in rust with almost of the same features as this version.
+It will also be the only version receiving updates going forward.

 ### ❖ Information

   SpotiFetch is a simple fetch tool to display info about your Spotify profile using the spotify API